Regnard Raquedan, AI Solutions Architect & Tech Speaker, photographed in Toronto

 Shipping agentic AI on enterprise platforms by day.
 Building digital literacy in my own neighbourhood by night.

-I'm a Senior Solutions Architect at GitLab, where I lead the Google Cloud technology partnership presales globally, and a Google Developer Expert.
+Family comes first for me.
+By day, I'm a Senior Solutions Architect at GitLab, where I lead the Google Cloud technology partnership presales globally, and a Google Developer Expert.
 I help large enterprises ship secure, agentic AI on Google Cloud.
-Outside work, I co-run TechGuides — a digital literacy initiative my wife Liza and I built for families and seniors in our corner of Toronto — and I build CloudEstimate, an open source tool for sizing self-managed enterprise workloads across clouds.
+Outside work, my wife Liza and I run TechGuides for families and seniors in our corner of Toronto.
+I also write about the patterns behind the AI tools I build — most recently as a design pattern I call Precomputed AI — and ship open source tools like CloudEstimate, RightModel, and RunWhere as worked examples.

 What I'm building now